 Let God’s strength fill you and guide you.

-Creator God, help me to be still and listen for the unexpected ways you speak.
+Creator God, help me to be still and trust in you, even when I feel helpless.
 Amen.

 God, let my seeing and hearing, my words and my actions be rooted like a strong tree in a silent certainty of your presence.
 Amen.